rancher/prometheus-federator/docs/build.md

 rm bin/${CHART}/${CHART}-${VERSION}.tgz
 ```

-Therefore, as a whole, the build process of Underlying Helm Chart looks as follows:

 ## The Project Operator Image

 To implement a Project Operator, Helm Project Operator expects a user to run the `operator.Init` command, which appears in Prometheus Federator's [`main.go`](../main.go) as follows: